 Take Henry Oppenheimer, for instance.
 His signature is found on hundreds, perhaps thousands, of B&O certificates from around 1900.
 He had a famous last name.
 He obviously controlled significant wealth.
 However, I challenge anyone to discover who that man was.
 (See my December, 2004 newsletter for more discussion of Oppenheimer.)

-Appearances in a few sales does not make autographs valuable
+Appearances in a few sales do not make autographs valuable

 Major autographs will sell in multiple major auctions and they will appear in many different dealers' price lists.